STEM Strangle Strategy

 - What is a strangle on STEM?

 - A strangle on STEM is the strangle strategy applied to STEM (stock).
 The strategy is structurally neutral / high-volatility (long premium, OTM): A long strangle buys an OTM call and an OTM put at offset strikes, cheaper than a straddle but requiring a larger underlying move to profit since both wings start out-of-the-money.
-With STEM stock trading near $8.72, the strikes shown on this page are snapped to the nearest listed STEM chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With STEM stock at $6.21 on the most recent close, the strikes shown on this page are snapped to the nearest listed STEM chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are STEM strangle max profit and max loss calculated?